-The Year 12 course provides avenues for students to apply the concepts they were introduced to in Year 11 to motion in two dimensions, electromagnetism, theories of light, the atom and the Universe.
+The Year 12 course provides avenues for students to apply the concepts they were introduced to in Year 11 to motion in two dimensions, electromagnetism, theories of light, the atom, the Universe, relativity, and quantum physics.

-Preliminary HSC Working Scientifically Skills Module 1 - Kinematics Module 5 - Advanced Mechanics Module 2 - Dynamics Module 6 - Electromagnetism Module 3 - Waves and Thermodynamics Module 7 - The Nature of Light Waves and mermodynamics Module 8 - From the Universe to the Atom Module 4 - Electricity and Magnetism Module of From the officers to the Atom
+Preliminary HSC Working Scientifically Skills Module 1 - Kinematics Module 5 - Advanced Mechanics Module 2 - Dynamics Module 6 - Electromagnetism Module 3 - Waves and Thermodynamics Module 7 - The Nature of Light Waves and mermodynamics Module 4 - Electricity and Magnetism Module 8 - From the Universe to the Atom

 BHS Course Entry Recommendations: This course requires 5 hours of independent study a week outside of Homework and assessment tasks.
 This course should be studied in conjunction with Advanced Mathematics and Extension 1 Mathematics.
-Other complementary courses include: Chemistry, Engineering and Economics.
+Other complementary courses include Chemistry, Engineering and Economics.